-California has an expansive coastline and therefore attracts many residents who wish to perform a scattering of cremated remains at the coast, or in the Pacific Ocean.
-The Environmental Protection Agency (EPA) require a sea scattering to be performed 3 nautical miles out at sea.
+California has an expansive coastline and therefore attracts many residents who wish to perform a scattering of cremated remains at the coast or in the Pacific Ocean.
+The Environmental Protection Agency (EPA) requires a sea scattering to be performed 3 nautical miles out at sea.

 What happens if you cannot afford a cremation in California?

 Sadly, we are entering an era of ‘funeral poverty’ where too many families find themselves unprepared for funeral expenses.
 Counties generally have an obligation to cover the costs for indigent dispositions.
-However, there is very limited financial assistance for those that are low-income or simply living paycheck to paycheck.
+However, there is very limited financial assistance for low-income people or simply living paycheck to paycheck.

 A low-cost direct cremation is the most inexpensive option, but most cremation providers will require payment in full before they will collect the deceased and transfer he or she into their care.